LexLeach/Project-9/README.md

 ![](assets/550286D1160FA5296827D8858DB5193B.jpg)

-As an example I have enter Google and the response was as follows (Also note, after the response, it will return you to the options list)
+As an example I have entered Google and the response was as follows (Also note, after the response, it will return you to the options list)

 ![](assets/46DEF5995906E9D622896E3142B6A341.jpg)